3kwa/bigcommerce-interview/README.rst

 .. image:: bigcommerce/raw/master/static/img/d3-commerce.png

-Utterly userless in practice but lots of fun to come up with and code! d3.js_ could be an awesome way to develop interactive visualisation for tablet (web) apps.
+Utterly useless in practice but lots of fun to come up with and code! d3.js_ could be an awesome way to develop interactive visualisation for tablet (web) apps.